code-and-effect/effective_test_bot/README.md

 rails generate effective_test_bot:install
 ```

-The generator will run `minitest:install` if minitest is not already present and create an initializer file which describes all configuration options.
+The generator will run `minitest:install` if not already present and create an initializer file which describes all configuration options.

 Fixture or seed one user.
 At least one user -- ideally a fully priviledged admin type user -- must be available in the testing environment.